Popochka18/Better-on-Bedrock-Dont-See-my-code-please/README.md

 # Better-on-Bedrock

-## This is a code for local games?
-If you want to play this great mod, please don't download any thing from here.
+## If you want to play this great mod, please don't download any thing from here.
+All dataminers sucks!

 ## Add-On files for Better on Bedrock.
 Does not include in-development builds.